Jeishy/A-Slimes-Tale-University/README.md

 ## The Game's Story

 A hunter looking for treasure stumbles across a suspicious cave that leads to a room with a large locked door and a lamp.
-After attempting to get past the door decides to inspect the lamp and to the hunter’s surprise a genie appears.
+After attempting to get past the door, the treasure hunter decides to inspect the lamp and to the hunter’s surprise a genie appears.
 “Hey, you polish my lamp and I appear, one with you get while a am here.
 Be careful as it could cost you, dear.”
-Overcome with amazement, he wishes “to be sent through the door”.
+Overcome with amazement, he wishes “To be sent through the door”.
 “Say no more” says the genie, as he clicks his fingers.
-The hunter is immediately turned into slime and pushed through the door in no time.
+The hunter is immediately turned into slime and pushed through the door in no time!

 ## Gameplay Features